horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/bitcoin/how-to-resend-a-failed-bitcoin-transaction.md

-# How to resend a failed Bitcoin transaction?
+# How do you resend a failed Bitcoin transaction?

 When users send Bitcoin transactions with a really low fee value such transactions are likely to stay pending for a short time and get rejected by the network like it never happened.